lcdm-uiuc/info490-sp15/orientation/syllabus.md

 |*Week 14*| Introduction to Cloud Computing|Week 14 Lesson 1: Introduction to Cloud Computing; Week 14 Lesson 2: Running Containers in the Cloud; Week 14 Lesson 3: Introduction to Hadoop; Week 14 Assignment; Week 14 Quiz |
 |*Week 15*| Introduction to High Performance Computing with Python|Week 15 Lesson 1: Introduction to Python HPC; Week 15 Assignment; Week 15 Quiz |

+## Weekly Format ##
+Each week will provide learning objectives and an outline of the activities for that week with a list of all deadlines and corresponding point values for assignments.

+### Readings ###
+Readings will consist of articles and excerpts from books and Web sites.
+You will be required to read and be familiar with the content of these documents.
+Readings are contextualized as part of the weekly lesson content and are located in the "Background" section of each lesson.

+### Lessons ###
+Lessons will expand upon, or clarify key concepts in the reading assignments or supplement or add to the reading.
+All lessons for a given week must be completed by 6:00 PM Central on Thursday of that week.

+### Lesson Assessments ###
+Each week will contain three lesson modules (except for the last week, which will contain only one).
+A lesson module will will include a quiz designed to be taken after completing the readings and carefully reviewing the lesson material.
+Lesson quizzes will allow two attempts, to ensure students have mastered the relevant material before advancing to the next lesson module.
+The lessons assessments must all be completed by 6:00 PM Central on Thursday of that week.

+### Assignments ###
+Each week will contain an assignment that will involve one or more computational tasks related to the focus for that given week.
+The assignment must be submitted via the Moodle Workshop tool for the relevant week.
+The Assignment is due by 6:00 PM Central on Saturday of that week.
+No submissions will be accepted past this deadline.

+### Peer Review ###
+Weekly assignments will be reviewed by course peers, as well as the instructor.
+40% of the grade for each weekly assignment submission will derive from peer review, 60% from instructor review.
+You will receive 50 pts each week for simply viewing and grading your peers' assignments.
+Note that you can (and should) still grade your peers even if you miss an assignment submission.
+Peer review of an assignment must be completed by 6:00 PM Central on Tuesday of the following week (i.e., you submit your assignment on a Saturday and then must peer assess other students assignments by the following Tuesday).

+### Weekly Quizzes ###
+In addition to the lesson quizzes, each week will conclude with a weekly quiz.
+The weekly quiz is designed to test your overall mastery of the content for each given week.
+Unlike the lesson quizzes, weekly quizzes will be timed and will not allow multiple attempts.
+The quiz must be completed by 6:00 PM Central on Friday of that week.

+### Exams ###
+This course is project-based in its use of assignments that build progressively on content mastery, application, and peer review; there are no exams in this course.